 Dear Mark,

-The Mississippi Gaming Commission recently posted the "Hold" percentage
+The Mississippi Gaming Commission recently posted the "hold" percentage

 for table games on the coast.
 Blackjack was listed at 14.58%.
 If, using perfect